21 NCAC 36 .0225 COMPONENTS OF NURSING PRACTICE FOR THE LICENSED PRACTICAL NURSE

-(6) established policies, procedures, practices, and channels of communication which lend support to the types of nursing services offered.
+(6) established policies, procedures, practices, and channels of communication that lend support to the types of nursing services offered.

-(b) Assessment is an on-going process and consists of participation in the determination of nursing care needs based upon collection and interpretation of data relevant to the health status of a client.
+(b) Assessment is an on-going process and shall consist of participation in the determination of nursing care needs based upon collection and interpretation of data relevant to the health status of a client.

-(1) collection of data consists of obtaining data from relevant sources regarding the biophysical, psychological, social and cultural factors of the client's life and the influence these factors have on health status, according to structured written guidelines, policies and forms, and includes:
+(1) Collection of data shall consist of obtaining data from relevant sources regarding the biophysical, psychological, social, and cultural factors of the client's life and the influence these factors have on health status, according to structured written guidelines, policies, and forms, including:

 (A) subjective reporting;